bento-platform/bento/CONTRIBUTING.md

 ## Getting Started

-### Setup
+### Development environment

-Setup instructions live in each repository's `README.md`.
-Start there for environment configuration, dependencies, and how to run the service locally.
+To work on Bento or any of its services, start by installing Bento itself — you do not need to clone individual service repositories first.
+Follow the instructions in this repository's [README](./README.md).

-For the main Bento distribution, see the [development docs](https://github.com/bento-platform/bento/blob/main/docs/development.md).
+If you want to work on a specific service, see the [development guide](https://github.com/bento-platform/bento/blob/main/docs/development.md).
+Then refer to that service repository's `README.md` for further instructions.

 ### Running tests and linters